- Resources for Students

-Academic Evaluation: Review your academic evaluation from IOL.
+Academic Evaluation: Print & review your academic evaluation from IOL.
 Contact your Academic Advisor at 382-6029 with any questions on your academic evaluation.

-Validation Report: Review your validation report from IOL.
+Validation Report: Print and review your validation report from IOL.
 Contact your Academic Advisor at 382-6029 with any questions on your validation report.

 Student Information: Review your student information from IOL.
 Under User Account click on the “Update Name and Address” link with any changes to your personal or family information.

 Graduation Audit (not on IOL): For students expecting to graduate in the next year.
 If a graduation audit was mailed to you from the Registrar’s Office, please review the information as you select your courses.